spectro/dispcal

 -G gamma As explained above, the gamma value provided to the -g option is used to set and actual response curve that makes an allowance for the non-zero black of the actual display, and will have the same relative output at 50% input as the ideal gamma power curve, and so best matches typical expectations.
 The -G option is an alternative that allows the actual power to be specified instead, meaning that when combined with the displays non-zero black value, the response at 50% input will probably not match that of the ideal power curve with that gamma value.

--f [degree]: As explained in for the -g and -G options, real displays do not have a zero black response, while all the target response curves do, so this has to be allowed for in some way.
+-f [degree]: As explained in for the -g and -G options, real displays do not have a zero black response, while almost all the target response curves do, so this has to be allowed for in some way.
 The default way of handling this (equivalent to -f 1.0) is to allow for this at the output of the ideal response curve, by offsetting and scaling the output values.
 This defines a curve that will match the responses that many other systems provide and may be a better match to the natural response of the display, but will give a less visually even response from black.
 The other alternative is to offset and scale the input values into the ideal response curve so that zero input gives the actual non-zero display response.
 This ensures the most visually even progression from display minimum, but might be hard to achieve since it is different to the naturally response of a display.
-A subtlety is to provide a split between how much of the offset is accounted for as input to the ideal response curve, and how much is accounted for at the output, and this can be done by providing a parameter -f degree, where the degree is 0.0 accounts for it all as input offset, and 1.0 accounts for all of it as output offset.
+A subtlety is to provide a split between how much of the offset is accounted for as input to the ideal response curve, and how much is accounted for at the output, and this can be done by providing a parameter -f degree, where the degree is 0.0 accounts for it all as input offset, and 1.0 accounts for all of it as output offset, and 0.5 splits it between these.
 If -f is used without a specified degree, a degree of 0.0 is assumed, the opposite of the default.
 Note that using all input offset (degree == 0.0) is equivalent to the use of the BT.1886 transfer function.

 -a ambient: As explained for the -g parameter, often colors are encoded in a situation with viewing conditions that are quite different to the viewing conditions of a typical display, with the expectation that this difference in viewing conditions will be allowed for in the way the display is calibrated.
 The -a parameter is a way of doing this.
 By default dispcal will not make any allowances for viewing conditions, but will calibrate to the specified response curve, but if the -a option is used, or the ambient level is measured during the interactive display controls portion of the calibration, an appropriate viewing conditions adjustment will be performed.
 For a gamma value or sRGB, the original viewing conditions will be assumed to be that of the sRGB standard viewing conditions, while for REC 709 and SMPTE 240M they will be assumed to be television studio viewing conditions.
 By specifying or measuring the ambient lighting for your display, a viewing conditions adjustment based on the CIECAM02 color appearance model will be made for the brightness of your display and the contrast it makes with your ambient light levels.
 NOTE that this is a different option to using -a without a parameter (see above).